evjohnston/evjohnston.github.io/index.md

 </p>

 <p style="text-align: justify;">
-Professionally, I'm a YGP contributor at the <a href="https://dfrlab.org/policy/cyber-statecraft-initiative/">Atlantic Council's Cyber Statecraft Initiative</a>, where I support projects related to cyber crime, cyber strategy, and information and communications technologies, as well as expand on my own research.
+Professionally, I'm a research consultant at the <a href="https://dfrlab.org/policy/cyber-statecraft-initiative/">Atlantic Council's Cyber Statecraft Initiative</a>, where I support projects related to cyber crime, cyber strategy, and information and communications technologies, as well as expand on my own research.
 Prior to that, my experience spans roles in the U.S. government, the U.S. military, and in private sector cyber security.
 </p>

 <p style="text-align: justify;">